-NS: Well, what is the reef that you are talking about?
+NS: Well, what is the reef that you talked about?

 CM: Well, when you reef a sale, it has what they call reef points.
 So, little pieces of rope.
-You let the sail down and you tie it around the boom so you have less sail.
+You let the sail down, and you tie it around the boom, so you have less sail.

-NS: So, it is up halfway.
+NS: So, it's up halfway.

 CM: Yes.
-Well, anyway, lo and behold, the weather cleared up and I could see the lights on the boardwalk at Long Beach and I could see the lights on the boardwalk at Rockaway.
+Well, anyway, lo and behold, the weather cleared up, and I could see the lights on the boardwalk at Long Beach, and I could see the lights on the boardwalk at Rockaway.
 There was a black space in between.
-So, I'm thinking to myself, "That's got to be East Rockaway Inlet."
+So, I'm thinking to myself, "That's got to be [inaudible] Inlet, East Rockaway Inlet."
 So, without saying anything, I headed for the black spot.
-Sure enough, it came right smack in the middle of the inlet, there was high tide. [laughter] The waves weren't breaking.
+Sure enough, it came right smack in the middle of the inlet, and it was high tide. [laughter] The waves weren't breaking.

-NS: Super surface carried the boat in?
+NS: Super.
+So, it just carried the boat in?

-CM: Yes.
+CM: Yeah.
 The tide just carried the boat in.
 Well, that was quite a story.
+NS:

-NS: Did they come up after it?
+Did they come up after it?

-CM: Well, he came up and he used to like to play the trumpet.
-We got to the bridge and we're coming down on a bridge and we're afraid that I wouldn't even be able to turn the boat or anything.
-Now, when he got the trumpet out and he blew the trumpet as loud as he could, and they opened the bridge, sure enough.
-He was on the waterfront.
+CM: Well, he came up, and he used to like to play a trumpet.
+We got to the bridge, and we're coming down on a bridge, and we're afraid that I wouldn't even be able to turn the boat or anything.
+Now, he got the trumpet out, and he blew the trumpet as loud as he could, and they opened the bridge, sure enough.
+He lived on the waterfront.
 We had a little old dock.
-Sure enough, as I timed to make the tying to the dock, the gas ran out and the motor stopped. [laughter]
+Sure enough, as I turned to make the turn to the dock, the gas ran out, and the motor stopped. [laughter]